webermarcolivier/pandoc-notebook/Example/markdown_report_template.md

 # Styling

 The HTML outputs are styled with custom CSS sheet.
-I used the package MegaType (SCSS template) to define all font sizes and line heights of the different elements in order to create a vertical rhythm, aligning the text baseline on a baseline grid.
+I used the package MegaType (SCSS template) to create a responsive design and define all font sizes and line heights of the different elements in order to create a (almost perfect) vertical rhythm, aligning the text baseline on a baseline grid.

 ![Baseline grid on desktop device, google chrome.](Images/screenshot_desktop.png){width=80%}